ciraben/ciraben.github.io/_projects/hotphotography.md

 Both additions are integrated with the Shopify customization menu, so that a client could update their site easily without touching any code.

 I was able to create this project thanks to Shopify's 14-day free trial.
-If you're  lucky enough to exist within that time-frame, you can see Hot Photography in action [here](https://ciraben.myshopify.com/) with the password `lantern`.
+Since its expiry, I've transferred Hot Photography to a Shopify Developer account.
+You can see Hot Photography in action [here](https://hotphotography.myshopify.com/) with the password `lantern`.
-Otherwise, I've included plenty of screenshots (and I'll look into hosting the resulting site elsewhere as well).

 <div class="container border rounded py-3">
   <div class="row">